trulysimple/.github/CONTRIBUTING.md

 We strive to make contribution as easy as possible, but we do impose some opinionated practices and, as such, will _not_ accept PRs that try to change the contribution worfklow itself. :no_entry_sign:

-Here is a list of tools that we use in most repositories, that you should know before contributing:
+Here is a list of development tools that we use in most repositories, that you should know before contributing:

 - [Bun](https://bun.sh/docs)
 - [changesets](https://github.com/changesets/changesets)